 Use the jump links below to navigate through the article:

 - How to treat damage to Wernicke’s area

 What is Wernicke’s Area?

 Unlike more common types of aphasia, Wernicke’s aphasia does not affect a person’s ability to produce words.
-Rather, they have lost their ability to grasp the meaning of words.
+Rather, those with Wernicke’s aphasia have lost their ability to grasp the meaning of words.
 This results in their speech sounding like “word salad”, or words that have just been tossed together.

-In addition, many patients with Wernicke’s aphasia do not realize they have any problems with speech.
-As a result, they might express confusion or frustration when they are unable to communicate with their loved ones.
+Additionally, many survivors with Wernicke’s aphasia may not realize they have any problems with speech.
+As a result, they might express feelings of confusion or frustration when they are unable to communicate with their loved ones.
 Therefore, it helps to learn how to recognize symptoms of Wernicke’s aphasia and find effective management techniques.

 Recognizing Wernicke’s Aphasia